bryanfranklyn/xytation/README.md

 *note - apply and modify to suite your network needs*

-*note - any contribution to the lists will be givin credit in accordance*
+*note - any contribution to the lists will be given credit accordingly*

 For any additional info or advice feel free to contact: thenetworkguy@xytation.com Remember we all can learn from each other and teach each other.